 Lexington, Buena Vista, and Rockbridge County is a shopping, dining, and arts haven in winter.
-Restaurants whip up hearty specialties while seasonal porters, stouts, and toddies keep winter jolly in cocktail bars and tap rooms.
-W&L, VMI, and SVU invite visitors inside for plays, speakers, art shows, and history exhibits.
+Storefronts are festive with seasonal wares and decor while restaurants whip up hearty specialties.
+Porters, stouts, and toddies keep winter jolly in cocktail bars and tap rooms, and our neighborhood campuses of W&L, VMI, and SVU invite visitors inside for plays, speakers, art shows, and history exhibits.
 Don't miss a beat!

 Breweries, Tap Houses, and Cocktail Bars